 Another popular canoe route is the Turner Lake Chain in Tweedsmuir South Provincial Park (made up of Turner, Cutthroat, Vista, Junker, Widgeon, Kidney & Sunshine Lakes).
 Portages are short, well marked, and supplied with canoe rests.
 The route is considered suitable for intermediate to advanced paddlers and takes 3-5 days to complete.
 Note that access to the start of the chain is by a 16 km (10 mi) hike or floatplane trip.

 Bridge Lake is ideal for canoeists, who enjoy exploring the shoreline, which is quite open and has several small bays and inlets to explore.
+And just south of Quesnel, consider Dragon Lake which is also popular with the local Dragon Boating Club.

 Where are the Best Lakes in British Columbia for Kayaking?